Who is Construction Property Developer Finance Aimed At?

 Loans usually run for around a year, although terms are negotiable depending on your expected completion date.
 Construction finance is interest-only lending, and you'll need to demonstrate your exit strategy to show your lender how you will repay the debt at the end of the term.

-Development finance differs from bridging finance in that funds are released in tranches, at agreed stages of the project.
+Development finance differs from bridging finance in that funds are released in tranches at the agreed stages of the project.
 The lender often requires a site visit at each stage, which can carry an additional cost.

 However, the benefit is that you only pay interest on the funds you have already drawn down.

-Can I Use Construction Finance for a New Home Build?
+Can I Use Construction Property Development Finance for a New Home Build?

-Development finance is a popular option since it offers up to 75% of the funds you need to purchase the land, and usually the full value required for the construction itself.
+Development finance is a popular option since it offers up to 75% of the funds you need to purchase the land and usually the total value required for the construction itself.

 If you are seeking construction finance for a residential build, give the Revolution team a call on 0330 304 3040, and we will run through the options available to you.